Gabrieliam42/AI-Agent-Qubitz/README.md

 Qubitz is a standalone local-only AI agent for GGUF models on `llama.cpp`.
 It is oriented to local LLM workflows only: no cloud inference, no subscriptions, and no paid hosted services are required.

+Qubitz is unusual compared to most AI agents because it is strongly local-first and wrapper-driven.

+Most agents out there are one of these:

+- Cloud/API agents: faster setup, stronger frontier models, but dependent on APIs, subscriptions, cloud state, and vendor limits.
+- IDE agents: good UX and repo integration, but usually tied to a hosted model or editor ecosystem.
+- Local chat wrappers: private/local, but often weak as real agents because tool routing, workspace handling, and recovery paths are thin.
+- Research agent frameworks: flexible, but often overcomplicated, brittle, and not optimized for one real workstation.

+Qubitz is closer to a local Codex-style agent harness.
+Its stronger points are:

+- Fully local orientation: no API, no cloud, no subscription dependency.
+- Multiple model variants: lets you compare behavior across 8B-35B-class local models.
+- Wrapper-owned routing: simple questions, direct existing scripts, read-only workspace tasks, and tool/MCP paths are not left entirely to the model.
+- Good WSL2/Windows awareness: this is a real advantage because many agents handle mixed Windows/WSL workspaces badly.
+- Strong direct-entrypoint path: this is better than many agents that overthink and rewrite instead of running what already exists.
+- Harness plus wrapper separation: useful because small models need both persistent policy and runtime facts.
+- Local retrieval/embeddings: gives project context without cloud retrieval.

+Its weaker points compared to top commercial agents:

+- Model quality ceiling: 8B-35B local models are still weaker than frontier cloud models for deep reasoning, large refactors, ambiguous tasks, and long multi-step planning.
+- Maintenance cost: many self-contained variants means repeated fixes across scripts.
+- UX/tool polish: good for a local agent, but not as polished as mature IDE products.
+- Evaluation burden: because local models vary a lot, smoke tests and task matrices are necessary.
+- Startup/model-load variance: unavoidable with large local GGUF models, especially on 24GB VRAM.

+A realistical view: Qubitz is better than most local hobby agents and many generic framework agents for practical local repository work.
+It is not better than frontier cloud coding agents on raw intelligence, but it is much better if your priorities are privacy, no paid services, local control, WSL/Windows operation, and predictable wrapper-owned behavior.

+The most valuable design choice is that Qubitz does not let small models decide everything.
+The wrapper owns routing, execution facts, and fast paths; the model handles language/reasoning where needed.
+That is the right architecture for 8B-35B local agents.

 It is intended to run primarily under WSL2/Linux, and to work in WSL-hosted workspaces and Windows-hosted workspaces accessed through the WSL-to-Windows bridge.

 ## What it includes